 Built in the 1940s, the Grand Postal Building was recently retrofitted to be the TCDC, a resource center for creative Thais and foreigners alike.
 On each floor is another concept: a gallery space, a coffee shop and reading area, and a vast library to flip through a collection of design books.
 The floor we found ourselves staying the longest was the floor dedicated to the Material Connexion.
 It features 8,000+ different materials that you can interact with and learn about.
 We spent hours here geeking about the latest trends in design and sustainability.

 Heiji is easy to miss, its modest presence is sequestered in a back alley around China Town.
 But, it's taking time to find hidden escapes are often worth it.
 Walking into it evokes warm nostalgic feelings of a tea house lost in time.
 You'll understand when you see for yourself.
-Their unique pastries like the luscious Earl Gray Chiffon or the Tangy Financier with Kumquat sauce are delightful.
+Their unique pastries like the luscious Earl Gray Chiffon or the Tangy Financier with sea salt and honey are delightful.
 We ordered a second matcha green tea as its deep umami and frothy top sparked joy in every sip.
 Plan to stay with a book, a friend, or both — you’ll definitely want to keep topping up your cups and plates.

 Charoen43 — curated boutique shops and specialty cafe